junxit/us-congress-bills-110/metadata.md

 - 2007-07-25 — Introduced in House
 - 2007-07-25 — Introduced in House
 - 2007-07-25 — Referred to the House Committee on Armed Services.
+- 2007-07-30 — Considered under suspension of the rules. (consideration: CR 7/31/2007 H8928-8930)
+- 2007-07-30 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+568.
+- 2007-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-30 — Ms. Bordallo moved to suspend the rules and agree to the resolution.
+- 2007-07-30 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 7/31/2007 H8928)
+- 2007-07-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 7/31/2007 H8928)